Breathing Safely: Public Health Officials Offer Tips to Residents in SoCal Wildfire Areas

 Some of the other recommendations offered by national, state and countywide officials include:

-• Staying indoors if possible, particularly children, the elderly and those with heart or lung conditions.
+• Stay indoors if possible, particularly children, the elderly and those with heart or lung conditions.

 • Run the air conditioner if you have one and keep fresh air inside by keeping all the windows and doors closed if possible.
 (Seek a shelter if this is not possible.)

-•Avoiding “vigorous exertion” indoors or outdoors, as Ventura County air pollution officials have warned.
+• Avoid "vigorous exertion" indoors or outdoors, as Ventura County air pollution officials have warned.

 People with heart and lung diseases may experience more severe breathing issues and symptoms, officials say.